mayel/dataverse-old/README.md

 ### How do I get set up? ###

 There's a Dockerfile to configure nginx and php-fpm together, and Composer.
-Database server is not included for flexibility (so you can choose to use SQLite, MySQL, or Postgres).
+Database server is not included for flexibility (so you can choose to use MariaDB, MySQL, or Postgres).

 Some variables can be set in Dockerfile, such as `ERRORS` to toggle error reporting: `ERRORS=1` will display PHP errors in the browser.